wikimedia/mediawiki-extensions-Wikibase/lib/packages/README.md

 (`/path/to/extensions/Wikibase/` would be the path to your normal Wikibase clone, probably in a MediaWiki `extensions/` directory.
-It may include some unmerged commits, e. g. a version of the `composer.json` file that you’re still testing.)
+It may include some unmerged commits, e.g. a version of the `composer.json` file that you’re still testing.)

 ### Set up the automatic Git repository extraction